-B. The Finance Committee shall prepare an annual budget for submission to the Board (delete: Executive Committee) for review, and for presentation to the general membership, and supervise the investment of the Club’s funds.
+B. The Finance Committee shall prepare an annual budget for submission to the Board for review, and for presentation to the general membership, and supervise the investment of the Club’s funds.
 The Club Treasurer and Secretary shall serve on the Finance Committee.
-The President may appoint a committee consisting of three (3) members of the Executive Committee to research and recommend a professional resource person(s) to the Finance Committee for advice and guidance.
+The President may appoint a committee consisting of three (3) members of the Board to research and recommend a professional resource person(s) to the Finance Committee for advice and guidance.
 All financial records of the Finance Committee are open to all Club members upon reasonable request.
 The President shall appoint an audit committee annually to audit all financial records of the Club and to submit a written report of the audit to the general Executive Committee within three (3) months after the end of the fiscal year.
 The audit report shall be made available to the general membership.

 C. The Hospitality Committee shall greet and assist Club members and guests and provide any information requested.

-E. The Refreshment Committee shall arrange for and provide refreshments for General Membership meetings and special meetings upon request.
+D. The Refreshment Committee shall arrange for and provide refreshments for General Membership meetings and special meetings upon request.